fluencelabs/docs/docs/aqua-book/language/crdt-streams.md

   foo(peer, relayMaybe)
 ```

-Streams can use only immutable [data types](./types.md#data-types).
+Streams can contain only immutable [data types](./types.md#data-types) elements.
 Arrows, other streams, maps, closures and abilities are not allowed in the type declarations.

 But the most powerful use of streams pertains to their use with parallel execution, which incurs non-determinism.